What's the key to surviving a plane crash? Skilled crew, strong seats and wings that detach

 “But the reality is that safety is embedded into our system,” he said.
 "Air travel in the United States is the safest form of transportation and travel there is.
 Period.
 And it’s because we train for events like this.”

-"All of a sudden, everything just kind of went sideways and the next thing I know, it's kind of a blink and I'm upside down still strapped in," Peter Carlson, who was traveling to Toronto for a paramedics conference, told CBC News.
+Carlson was awarded at the paramedics conference for his “courageous and meritorious actions” in helping other passengers.
+The certificate says his actions “preserved life, reduced injury and provided calm.”

+“I have a laceration, abrasion, some bruises on my legs, some bruises on my ribs, but alive," Carlson said.
+"Everyone is alive.
+I don't know if I am deserving of going into miracle territory but it's amazing.”

-Other videos appear to show passengers scrambling out of an upside-down cabin as workers assist them off the plane onto the snowy tarmac as emergency crews hose the aircraft with water.
+Other videos appear to show passengers scrambling out of an upside-down cabin as workers assist them off the plane onto the snowy tarmac and emergency crews hose the aircraft with water.

 Some passengers “who have been harmed as a result of the crash” retained the law firm Rochon Genova, according to Vincent Genova, head of the company's Aviation Litigation Group.